 *Does not include a Credit Card reader, credit card capable only means the electronics in the machine is new enough to accept a credit card reader.
 Credit card readers are available at button shown above.
-Credit Card Reader Installation Specialist - Jon Floyd (909) 319-2153, please contact him directly if you need this reader installed in your machine prior to shipping.
-Jon Floyd is an independent contractor and an additional cost will incur (paid directly to him) for credit card reader installation.
+Credit Card Reader Installation Specialists are listed below, please contact them directly if you need this reader installed in your machine prior to shipping.
+These are independent contractors and an additional cost will incur (paid directly to them) for credit card reader installation.

 Double depth high capacity bottle vending